What is the Thoracic Spine?

-We always hear about lower back pain, but it’s rarely mentioned on TV spots or magazine ads about middle (and upper) back pain, known to the professionals as “thoracic back pain.”
+We always hear about lower back pain, but it’s rarely mentioned on TV spots or magazine ads about middle back pain, known to the professionals as thoracic back pain.
 The thoracic area is the part of the spine that starts just below your cervical spine (neck) and connects with your lumbar spine (lower back.)
-That’s a pretty big section of vertebrae, discs, ligaments, nerves and tissue that can sustain injury or ailment.
+That’s a pretty big section of vertebrae, discs, ligaments, nerves, and tissue that can sustain injury or ailment.
 Let’s talk about that.

 Middle back pain can be due to trauma brought on by an accident or the result of an internal disorder.
 Since there are several triggers or causes for the pain, we’ll provide a quick list of the most common.

 Below are the most common triggers for lower (and upper) back pain.

 - Accident trauma